 The Heat Lets Us Know We’re Alive, Almine Rech Gallery, New York, NY

-Now I Lay Me Down to Sleep, David Castillo Gallery, Miami Beach, FL
+Now I Lay Me Down to Sleep, David Castillo, Miami Beach, FL

 Scorched Earth and The Weeping Sun, Kaikai Kiki, Tokyo, Japan